-FHA estimates that more than one million FHA mortgage holders were in forbearance, but most have exited since January 2021.
-From January 2021 through February 2022, FHA loan providers have finished more than one million loss mitigation home retention plans.
+FHA estimates that more than one million FHA insured mortgages were in forbearance, but most have exited since January 2021.
+FHA loan providers have finished more than one million loss mitigation home retention plans.

 For up to 12-18 months, some homeowners were able to suspend their payments during the pandemic.
 However, the forbearance programs are coming to an end, and homeowners behind on their payments need to set up a repayment plan to catch up on past-due payments.

-Higher rates make it more difficult for loan modifications that are affordable for people behind on their payments.
-But FHA is leading the way on loan modifications with a new FHA program that could promise affordable payments for millions of Americans.
+Higher rates make it more difficult for a loan modification that are affordable for people behind on their payments.
+But the Federal Housing Administration is leading the way on a 40 year loan modification with a new FHA program that could promise affordable payments for millions of Americans.

 New FHA 40-Year Loan Option Now Available

-FHA announced this month that it will offer a 40-year mortgage modification option to help borrowers who are behind on their mortgages.
-This new FHA mortgage 40-Year option could be a good fit for homeowners who cannot attain a 25% reduction in the P&I portion of their home loan payment through the current FHA 30-year mortgage modification option.
+FHA announced this month that it will offer a 40-year loan modification option to help borrowers who are behind on their mortgages.
+This new 40-year FHA loan option could be a good fit for homeowners who cannot attain a 25% reduction in the P&I portion of their home loan payment through the current FHA 30-year mortgage modification option.

-Mortgage services, however, are allowed to offer the 40-year option right away and need to offer it as an option to people who are eligible with an FHA-backed Title II forward mortgage.
+Mortgage services, however, are allowed to offer the 40-year FHA mortgage option right away and need to offer it as an option to people who are eligible with an FHA-backed Title II forward mortgage.

 Options available with the 40-year mortgage program for FHA-backed Title II forward mortgages include: